Myeongho-myeon

-Myeongho-myeon (Hangeul: 명호면, Hanja: 明湖面) is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
+Myeongho-myeon is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
 The total area of Myeongho-myeon is 114.38 square kilometers, and, as of 2006, the population was 2,428 people.
 Myeongho-myeon is further divided into eight "ri", or small villages.

 Cheongnyang Mountain Provincial Park is within Myeongho-myeon and is home to the famous Cheongnyang Temple and Mountain.